a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 When a client sends a request to retrieve a list of `widgets`, what data should we expect to be included with the request?
 The answer should be fairly obvious based on the information covered in the <a href="#pagination">Introduction</a>.

 The request to retrieve a list of `widget` objects should include two values: the page number and number of items per page.
-Luckily, both of these values are integers, and there are several pre-built types in the `flask_restplus.inputs` module that convert request data to integer values.
+Luckily, both of these values are integers, and there are several pre-built types in the `flask_restx.inputs` module that convert request data to integer values.

-Open `src/flask_api_tutorial/api/widgets/dto.py` and update the import statements to include the `flask_restplus.inputs.positive` class **(Line 6)**:
+Open `src/flask_api_tutorial/api/widgets/dto.py` and update the import statements to include the `flask_restx.inputs.positive` class **(Line 6)**:

 ```python {linenos=table,hl_lines=["6"]}
 """Parsers and serializers for /widgets API endpoints."""